ilyaselh/agency/src/blog/video-game-localization-to-arabic-challenges-and-trends.md

   business, especially in the gaming industry, a growing and demanding market for new games whether available on computers, consoles, or mobile phones.
 thumbnail: /img/4.jpg
+alt: "Video Game Localization to Arabic: Challenges and Trends"
 ---
 <!--StartFragment-->